maxdesalle/website/content/posts/in-defense-of-growth-and-capitalism.md

 More people on the planet means more humans who get the chance of experiencing the beauty of life, more creative minds, more inventions, more technological breakthroughs, etc. This a net positive for the world!
 It's wonderful.

+Let's also not forget [we could theoretically store the entire human population in a cube of side 1.07km](https://web.archive.org/web/20240205185228/https://waitbutwhy.com/2015/03/7-3-billion-people-one-building.html), we've a lot of room left.

 ## Capitalism isn't burning the planet

-Capitalism is burning the planet, they say.
-It's not.
 Capitalism cannot burn the planet, it's an economic system.
-Nor is the planet burning.
-The climate is changing.
+Nor is the planet burning, the climate is changing.

-What is really happening is that present day technology, used to improve the quality of life for humans, has, too often, an impact that causes our climate to change.
-It has nothing to do with Capitalism itself.
-This could very well happen in a communistic society too.
-[It has](https://web.archive.org/web/20240221111727/https://en.wikipedia.org/wiki/Aral_Sea#/media/File:AralSea1989_2014.jpg), in fact.

-The solution to that problem is obviously to improve our technology, not to change our economic system, which again, doesn't cause climate change.
-It's about improving our existing technology, both in terms of user experience and in terms of impact on the climate.

-Tesla is a great example of that.
-It's objectively a better product, while also being cleaner environmentally (assuming the electricity it runs on doesn't come from coal power plants, for example).

-The better user experience is the necessary incentive to attract consumers, who now get the chance of driving a car that is much cleaner environmentally.
+The argument often used against Capitalism in this situation is the fact that it creates incentives for people to care about their benefit in the short-term, but at a long-term detriment for the climate.
+That may be right, but by that same argument, it should also incentivize people to build technologies that will counter climate change nowadays, as there is demand for it.
+That's what also what is happening, Tesla, and hundreds of climate tech companies being an example of that.

+Too often, people also forget that Capitalism led to the creation of nuclear powerplants, one of the best solutions to prevent climate change.
+Except the left has for decades been fully against it, citing irrational safety risks.
+And the same people are now complaining that Capitalism is causing climate change.

+Due to the paranoia of "environmentalists" against nuclear energy, governments made it incredibly hard to build new powerplants, [even closing ones which functioned perfectly well](https://web.archive.org/web/20240514052525/https://www.cnbc.com/2023/04/18/germany-shuts-down-last-nuclear-power-plants-some-scientists-aghast.html).
+[It's now so expensive to build a nuclear powerplant due to all the bureaucratic processes surrounding it](https://web.archive.org/web/20240619051942/https://ifp.org/web/20240619051942/https://ifp.org/nuclear-power-plant-construction-costs/), that it's nearly not even profitable anymore, and takes a decade or more for it to start producing energy.
+"Environmentalists" are at fault here, not Capitalism.
+The irony being that the ones who created this terrible situation ("environmentalists") are the ones now blaming the system that brought the solution (Capitalism) for causing climate change.

+Instead, "environmentalists" have been pushing wind and solar energy, which only work when there is wind and sun respectively.
+What happens at night, when there is no wind?
+No electricity?

+Also worth mentioning that [communism wasn't kind towards the environment either](https://web.archive.org/web/20240221111727/https://en.wikipedia.org/wiki/Aral_Sea#/media/File:AralSea1989_2014.jpg), to say the least.

-Climate change isn't an unsolvable riddle.
+Climate change isn't an unsolvable problem.
 It's a technological challenge, and we're fully capable of tackling it.
-We need more companies that will help us solve this problem.
+We already have several tools at our disposal like nuclear energy, and in the meantime, hundreds of new solutions are being developed to help prevent and counter it.

 ---